Wafaa-Almadhoun/Design-and-programming-of-an-analogue-electronic-circuit/README.md

    is a device whose resistivity is a function of the incident electromagnetic radiation.
 Hence, they are lightsensitive devices.
 They are also called as photoconductors, photoconductive cells or simply photocells.
-   They are made up of semiconductor materials that have high resistance.
+   They are made up of semiconductor materials that have high resistance , we will use it in a progect to turn on and off a LED  .

    ### Analog Sound Sensor